 Training and books are paid for through the ROTC program.
 All contracted cadets receive a tax-free monthly stipend ranging from to $300-$500.
 Students also receive approximately $850 while attending a 33 day Leaders Development and Assessment Course (LDAC) between the junior and senior year.
-The starting basic pay of an Army Active Duty Second Lieutenant is over $34,000 per year, plus a monthly housing and meal ration allowance.
-After four years of active duty service, the salary is over $62,000 a year, plus a monthly housing and meal ration allowance.
+The starting pay of a second lieutenant is over $39,000 per year, plus benefits.
+After four years of active duty service, the salary is over $59,000 a year, plus benefits.

-If cadets are interested in serving in a National Guard or Reserve unit while completing their college and ROTC requirements, the Simultaneous Membership Program (SMP) provides sophomores through seniors this opportunity.
-SMP cadets are non-deployable to ensure completion of their academic degrees.
-While enrolled in the SMP, cadets receive a monthly allowance and their reserve pay at the grade of sergeant, E5.
+Sophomores through seniors can participate in the Army ROTC program and serve in the National Guard or Reserves at the same time.
+This program is called the Simultaneous Membership Program (SMP).
+SMP cadets are non-deployable to ensure completion of academic degrees.
+These cadets receive a monthly allowance, as well as their reserve pay at the grade of sergeant, E5.
 The National Guard and Reserves both provide SMP cadets up to $4,500 in tuition assistance per year.

 Full one and a half, to four-year scholarships are available to highly qualified students.
-Selection is based upon high school GPA, SAT or ACT score, physical fitness abilities, extracurricular activities and leadership potential.
-Scholarships include full payment of tuition and $1200 towards books per year.
-For more information about Army ROTC, contact the Military Science Department at 770-423-6229 or via e-mail at http://www.armyrotc.gatech.edu.
+Selection is based upon performance to date, SAT and ACT scores, extracurricular activities and leadership potential.
+Scholarships include full payment of tuition and $900 towards books per year.
+For more information about Army ROTC, contact the Military Science Department at 770-423-6229 or via e-mail at http://www.armyrotc.gatech.edu